jon-brandy/hackthebox/Categories/Sherlocks/Recollection/README.md

 ![image](https://github.com/jon-brandy/hackthebox/assets/70703371/1f0bc8a6-a99a-44ce-9baa-39c70696ae47)

-48. Noticed there's a process named **crsss.exe** which is a typo process name.
+48. Noticed there's a process named **csrsss.exe** which is a typo process name.
 The "s" character should no more than 2.
-49. Knowing this, we can conclude that the malware exe file that the user downloaded is **crsss.exe**.
+49. Knowing this, we can conclude that the malware exe file that the user downloaded is **csrsss.exe**.